What is Stonehenge?

 But that likelihood is still outmatched by its current, almost matching orientation to the Summer solstice.
 Since that orientation does not seem to make the monument work, we can investigate other options, that it once might have been oriented to pole IV.
 But that makes the monument suddenly astounding ancient, between 240,000 and 270,000 years ago.
-If that outrageous idea will make the monument work, how are the odds that the claim is actually true?

 © 2017 by Mario Buildreps